AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

 **To create a Dynamic Media Configuration in Cloud Services:**

-1. In Experience Manager Author mode, tap the Experience Manager logo to access the global navigation console and tap the Tools icon, then tap **[!UICONTROL Cloud Services > Dynamic Media Configuration]**.
+1. In Experience Manager Author mode, tap the Experience Manager logo to access the global navigation console and tap the Tools icon, then tap **[!UICONTROL Cloud Services]** > **[!UICONTROL Dynamic Media Configuration]**.
 1. On the Dynamic Media Configuration Browser page, in the left pane, tap **[!UICONTROL global]** (do not tap or select the folder icon to the left of **[!UICONTROL global]**), then tap **[!UICONTROL Create]**.
 1. On the **[!UICONTROL Create Dynamic Media Configuration]** page, enter a title, the Dynamic Media account email address, password, then select your region.
 This information is provided to you by Adobe in the provisioning email.
 Contact Adobe Customer Care if you did not receive the email.